Mixed earthy scented flavors perfectly blend to a coarse and creamy texture creating a rich and flavorful Mushroom Soup!

 - cracked black pepper

-- Place dried porcini mushrooms in a heat proof bowl and pour 1 1/2 cups boiling water over, set aside for ten minutes or so before removing the mushrooms, slicing, and cooking them last in the pan after all the fresh mushrooms have been sauteed, straining the soaking liquid for later adding to the soup pot.
-Add 1 tablespoon of butter and 1 tablespoon olive oil into a soup pot, scrape in the shallots and cook on very, very low heat.
-Meanwhile, melt one or two tablespoons butter in a large nonstick pan, raise heat to medium, saute mushrooms in batches taking care not to overcrowd or mushrooms will begin to stew in their juices.
-Let mushrooms cook until just barely golden and earthy scented, shaking pan intermittently for a couple of minutes or more, sprinkle mushrooms with a small pinch of salt, stir, then transfer to a glass dish, continuing the process until all of the mushrooms are cooked, adding in a tablespoon more butter if needed before each addition.
-Add garlic to the shallots, stir and cook for two minutes, then tumble in all of the cooked mushrooms, stir.
-Increase the heat to medium and spoon in the brandy, stir and cook another 2 minutes, pour in white wine.
-Cook until wine is nearly evaporated about 4 minutes, then sprinkle the flour all over the mushroom mixture and stir, cook 3-4 minutes.
-Add in the bay leaves, thyme, chicken stock and strained liquid from the porcini mushrooms, reduce heat to very low and simmer soup for a half hour or a bit longer for all of the ingredients to fully infuse.
-Fetch the two bay leaves out of the soup then again working in batches, process the soup to a smooth yet still coarse consistency.
+- Once all of the mushrooms are cooked and transferred to the soup pot, increase the heat to medium, pour in the brandy, stir and cook 2 minutes, pour in the white wine.
+Cook until wine is nearly evaporated around 4 minutes.
+Sprinkle the flour all over the mushroom mixture, stir, cook 3-4 minutes.
+Add in the bay leaves, thyme, chicken stock and the liquid from the porcini mushrooms.
+Reduce heat to very low and simmer soup for a half hour or a bit longer for all of the ingredients to fully infuse.
+Fetch the two bay leaves out of the soup then working in batches, process the soup to a smooth yet still coarse consistency.
 Return soup to pot, stir in the half and half and simmer another ten minutes.
-Add in a pinch of salt and bit of cracked black pepper.
-Check seasoning, adding just a bit more salt if desired.
+Add in a pinch each of salt and pepper along with a small pinch of nutmeg, stir, check seasoning, adjust to taste.
 Serve hot.